pgjones/hypercorn/docs/how_to_guides/configuring.rst

                                                          hypercorn[uvloop]), and trio (pip install
                                                          hypercorn[trio]).
-workers                    ``-w``, ``--workers``         The number of workers to spawn and use.
+workers                    ``-w``, ``--workers``         The number of workers to spawn and use. wsgi_max_body_size         N/A                           The maximum size of a body that will be
+                                                         accepted in WSGI mode.
 ========================== ============================= ==========================================